Bangladesh Air Force: Modern radar procurement

 On 29 October 2019, the Italian company Leonardo announced that it secured a contract to supply Kronos Land 3D AESA radar systems to the Bangladesh Air Force to provide air surveillance and detect and track targets in tactical environments.
-The number of radars ordered were not disclosed.
+The number of radars ordered was not disclosed.

 Trainer aircraft procurement

 In June 2021, the Bangladesh Air Force revealed an order for 24 Grob G 120TP trainer aircraft.
 According to Masihuzzaman Serniabat, the previous COAS, the Bangladesh Air Force ordered 24 trainer aircraft from Grob.
-Under the deal, Grob Aircraft will also install a composite material (fiberglass reinforced plastic and carbon fibre composites) repair workshop and a propeller repair workshop in Bangladesh.
+Under the deal, Grob Aircraft will also install a composite material (fiberglass-reinforced plastic and carbon fibre composites) repair workshop and a propeller repair workshop in Bangladesh.

 Transport aircraft procurement

-Five ex-RAF 'short-bodied' C-130Js were ordered in two batches in 2018 and 2019 to replace Bangladesh's ageing, second-hand C-130Bs.
+Five ex-RAF 'short-bodied' C-130Js were ordered in two batches in 2018 and 2019 to replace Bangladesh's aging, second-hand C-130Bs.
 The first aircraft was delivered in August 2019.
 They will be used to transport troops and equipment both home and abroad, as well as provide humanitarian assistance and support UN peacekeeping missions.
 The fourth aircraft landed at the Dhaka Airbase in Dhaka on 20 February 2023.